LogtalkDotOrg/logtalk3/manuals/sources/userman/inheritance.rst

 the classes implemented protocols (and the protocols that these may extend), third the classes imported categories (and the protocols that they may implement), and last the superclasses of the object classes.
-This search is performed in a depth-first way.
+This search is performed in depth-first order.
 If the object inherits two different declarations for the same predicate, by default only the first one will be considered.